 We begin by introducing the logical formalisms used in Formal semantics and then move to some more advanced topics such as Noun phrase interpretation, Anaphora, Plurals, Negation and other connectives, Tense and Aspect.

-On successful completion of the course you will:
+On successful completion of the module you will:

 - have developed some understanding of the role of logic and discourse representation as a tool in describing and analysing natural language semantics